Cody-Chinn/uNComfortable/README.md

 # I just started this project
 # This is clearly a work in progress
-# Please do take the code presented here as something I would push into production because it's not even ready for dev environment
+## Please do not take the code presented here as something I would push into production because it's not even ready for dev environment